Pumpapa/minimalmagic/content/TRS/MemoryManagement.md

 This solution introduces overhead both in

 * **time**
 An additional memory access is needed almost for every object access.
 In addition, no intermediate pointers within the objects are allowed.
-For instance, if the object is an array, the common C practice to process all elements using a pointer within the array would be complicated with additional control mechanisms to safeguard integrity, such as a locking mechanism.
+For instance, if the object is an array, the common C practice to process all elements using a pointer within the array would be complicated with additional control mechanisms to safeguard the integrity, such as a locking mechanism.
 * **space**
-One additional pointer per object would be acceptable in most memory management implementations
+One additional pointer per object would be acceptable in most memory management implementations.

-If the client program is an abstract machine such as a bytecode interpreter, its entire state can be known and handles could be used.
+If the client program is an abstract machine such as a bytecode interpreter, its entire state can be known, and handles could be used.

 Note that the time overhead of using handles can be very significant.
 Handles are most commonly used for larger objects or where some form of locking isn't prohibitive.

-Also note that not only the space used by proper objects should be garbage-collected, but also the space used by handles.
+Also, note that not only the space used by proper objects should be garbage-collected, but also the space used by handles.
 However, this can be very efficiently done (see Section 'Sweep' below)

 ## Mark indirectly referenced objects (*recursive mark step*)
 How can indirectly referenced objects be identified?